Strings and user input

 There should be one-- and preferably only one --obvious way to do it.

-However, there are several approaches for formatting strings.
-This section will focus mostly on formatted string literals (f-strings for short).
-And then show alternate approaches.
+However, there are several approaches available for formatting strings.
+This section will first focus on formatted string literals (f-strings for short) and then show the alternate options.

 f-strings allow you to embed an expression within {}